 Treatment varies by type of incontinence, underlying conditions, and your personal situation.
 Common treatments include:

-Urology Associates of Mobile helps you find the right solution for your urinary incontinence, regardless of cause.
+If you are suffering from urinary incontinence, never hesitate to give us a call.
+We can help find the right solution for your urinary incontinence, regardless of cause.